tarr11/tarr11.github.com/_posts/2016-05-11-yes-learn-to-code.md

 ## Teach kids to code
 Confession: [I teach kids to code](https://www.mvcodeclub.com).
 It happened to me like it happened to many other technologists.
 I have kids, they play Minecraft.
 There was a flood of demand, driven by the boom in tech, by visionary social entrepreneurs, and by the press.

 It is hilarious watching kids coding.
-They don't care, they are rude, they write Scratch programs with fart jokes.
+They don't care, they are rude, they write Scratch programs with silly jokes and pictures of their friends.
 They build elaborate websites dedicated to some arcane corner of Minecraft.
-They aren't coding to get a job.
-They are just doing it for fun, to build, to create and to communicate.
+It's clear that they aren't coding to get a job.
+They are just doing it for fun, to build something of their own, for the job of creating and to communicate.

-So, here I am, 3 years later, [with a burgeoning empire of coding clubs around San Francisco](http://douglastarr.com/updates-on-mvcodeclub).
+So, here I am, 3 years later, [with a burgeoning empire of coding clubs around San Francisco](/updates-on-mvcodeclub).

 I suppose that this feels like a conspiracy, pushed on you by the boundless enthusiasm of Hadi Partovi's [code.org](https://www.code.org), fueled Mark Zuckerberg’s fortune and flogged by a village of coding bootcamps, trying to turn us into a bunch of pasty drones cranking out python and rails code for the sake of the economy.